connorwhite-online/studio/app/api/spotify/README.md

    - `SPOTIFY_CLIENT_SECRET`
    - `SPOTIFY_REFRESH_TOKEN`
 3. Make sure you're not accidentally using a token from a different Spotify app
-4. Check that you've recently played some tracks in Spotify (the API won't return anything if there are no recently played tracks)
+4. Check that you have liked songs in your Spotify library (the API won't return anything if there are no liked songs)
 5. Try running the `check-token.ts` script again to verify your token is working